miniAtom/PicGo/README.md

 # PicGo
-This repository acts as a figure bed bed for storing images.
+This repository acts as a figure bed for storing images.